aidudezzz/deepbots/README.md

 also has different abstraction levels.
 According to their needs, users can choose either to process the messages received from the `Supervisor` themselves or use the existing implementations.

+### Acknowledgments
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 871449 (OpenDR).
+This publication reflects the authors’ views only.
+The European Commission is not responsible for any use that may be made of the information it contains.